rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 As you can see in the small program above, one of two different things happens when a variable name appears in Python code:

-- **Assignment:** A value is assigned to the variable.
+- **Assignment:** When a variable name appears to the left of an equals sign, then a value is assigned to the variable.
 This is what happens in the first line where `number_of_species` is *assigned* the value `8700000`.
-- **Substitution:** The variable is substituted for its value.
+- **Substitution:** In all other contexts, the variable is substituted for its value.
 This is what happens in the second line where Python *substitutes* the variable name `number_of_species` for its value `8700000` and then prints that.

 That is basically it, but let us take the example a bit further and create another variable that we assign the value `1200000` to.
 That is the number of species discovered so far.
 Now, lets add this to the program and use it to compute the number of species we have yet to identify.
 Start by reading the code below super carefully.
-Remember that a variable is *either* assigned a value or replaced with the value it represents.
+Remember that a variable is *either* assigned a value or substituted for the value it represents.
 For each occurrence of the variables below, determine if they are being assigned a value or if they are substituted for their value.

 ```python
 number_of_species = 8700000